keon/keon.github.io/source/_posts/deep-q-learning.md

 Normally in games, the *reward* directly relates to the score of the game.
 Imagine a situation where the pole from CartPole game is tilted to the right.
 The expected future reward of pushing right button will then be higher than that of pushing the left button since it could yield higher score of the game as the pole survives longer.

-In order to logically represent this intuition and train it, we need a loss value to optimize on.
+In order to logically represent this intuition and train it, we need to express this as a formula that we can optimize on.
 The loss is just a value that indicates how far our prediction is from the actual target.
 For example, the prediction of the model could indicate that it sees more value in pushing the right button when in fact it can gain more reward by pushing the left button.
-We want to decrease the gap between the prediction and the target.
+We want to decrease this gap between the prediction and the target (loss).
 We will define our loss function as follows:

 <img src="/images/deep-q-learning/deep-q-learning.png" alt="deep-q-learning" style="max-width: 500px;"/>
 <p style="text-align:center; font-style:italic; font-size: 12px">Mathematical representation of Q-learning from Taehoon Kim's <a href="https://www.slideshare.net/carpedm20/ai-67616630">slides</a> </p>

 We first carry out an action *a*, and observe the reward *r* and resulting new state *s\`*.
-Based on the new state, we calculate the target Q hat by selecting the action that gives maximum Q-value.
-We then need to discount this reward so that the future reward is worth less than immediate reward (It is a same concept as interest rate for money.
+Based on the result, we calculate the maximum target Q and then discount it so that the future reward is worth less than immediate reward (It is a same concept as interest rate for money.
 Immediate payment always worth more for same amount of money).
-Lastly, we apply the current reward and subtract it from our current prediction to calculate the loss.
+Lastly, we add the current reward to the discounted future reward to get the target value.
+Subtracting our current prediction from the target gives the loss.
 Squaring this value allows us to punish the large loss value more and treat the negative values same as the positive values.
-The approximation of the Q-value converges to the true Q-value as we repeat the updating process.
-The loss will decrease and score will grow higher.

 Keras takes care of the most of the difficult tasks for us.
 We just need to define our target.
 We can express the target in a magical one-liner in python.